coralblocks/CoralBench/README.md

 ## HotSpotVM (-Xcomp and JIT) vs C++ LLVM (clang) vs GraalVM

-In this section, we compare the `HotSpotVM` JIT against three forms of AOT: `C++ LLVM` (clang), `GraalVM` (native-image), and `-Xcomp`.
+In this section, we compare the `HotSpotVM` JIT (JVMCI and C2) against three forms of AOT: `C++ LLVM` (clang), `GraalVM` (native-image), and `-Xcomp` (JVMCI and C2).
 To ensure a fair and unbiased comparison, all Java and C++ source code is designed to be _equivalent_.
 Not only the `IntMap` class, which is the code being measured, but also the `Bench` class, which performs the measurements. `We made every effort to maintain consistency and fairness in the comparison.` **If you notice anything that seems incorrect or could be improved, especially in the C++ code, please feel free to open an issue or submit a pull request.**

 The Java `IntMap` implementation [is here](src/main/java/com/coralblocks/coralbench/example/IntMap.java).
 The C++ `IntMap` implementation [is here](src/main/c/int_map.hpp).<br/>
 The Java benchmark code [is here](src/main/java/com/coralblocks/coralbench/example/IntMapBenchmark.java).
 The C++ benchmark code [is here](src/main/c/int_map_benchmark.cpp).<br/>
 The Java `Bench` class [is here](src/main/java/com/coralblocks/coralbench/Bench.java).
 The C++ `Bench` class [is here](src/main/c/bench.cpp).<br/>

 <details>
-  <summary> Test Environment </summary>
+  <summary> Benchmark Environment </summary>

 <br/>